Sergix/sergix.net/src/pages/blog/the-anxious-listener.md

 “Same as last time?
 A four on the top with a fade down the sides?”

 You’ve never spoken to this person-with-scissors before, but she seems nice enough.
-At least she cared to ask.

 “Sure, sure, that sounds fine.”

 You have no idea if it’s actually fine, but you trust either way it will look better than it does now.

-In the reflection again, you instead glance into the eyes of this person-with-scissors.
+In the reflection again, you instead look upwards into the eyes of this person-with-scissors.
 She looks tired but still able to go on for a bit longer.
 You’re hesitant to begin a conversation since once you begin, you’ll need to find more questions, and that just sounds too hard.

 “How has your day been?”, she begins.

 *How indeed*, you think to yourself.

-“It’s- been fine.
+“It’s — been fine.
 Not much going on today, thankfully taking some time to rest.
 How about you?”

 “Oh, it’s been alright.
 Just the normal stuff.
 Nothin’ crazy has happened yet.”